Apple (Ping Guo)

 Apples are eaten with honey at the Jewish New Year of Rosh Hashanah to symbolize having a sweet new year.

-A typical medium sized apple contains about 100 calories.
-They are often eaten raw, but can be baked, stewed, made into apple sauce or dried for later use.
+A typical medium-sized apple contains about 100 calories.
+They are often eaten raw, but can be baked, stewed, made into apple sauce, cider, apple cider vinegar, or dried for later use.

-Apples help regulate blood sugar, lower fat levels in the blood and significantly lower two bacteria (Clostridiales and Bacteriodes) in the large intestine, improving large intestine digestion.
+Apples help regulate blood sugar, lower fat levels in the blood and significantly lower two bacteria (Clostridiales and Bacteroides) in the large intestine, improving large intestine digestion.

 Differing apple species are grown for making cider, eating raw, or cooking.
 The size, shape and branch density are determined by root-stock selection and trimming methods.